gkfla1102/AutoCaptureGPT-5.1-Paid-version/README.md

 1. Added - **Ctrl + P**: You can **set the AI’s basic rules**, such as how it should respond, how long the answers should be, and which language it should use.
 2. Fixed - Fixed issue where the user’s chat bubble was getting cut off on the right when the window was resized.
 3. Added - You can view the image by clicking the picture inside the user's chat bubble.
-4. Fixed - When the window’s width is reduced and the chat bubble becomes narrower, its height expands accordingly, fully preserving all the content inside without clipping.
+4. Fixed *incomplete - When the window’s width is reduced and the chat bubble becomes narrower, its height expands accordingly, fully preserving all the content inside without clipping.